rsta2/circle-docs/docs/basic-system-services/time.rst

 	Returns the current value of the fine grained, consecutive system tick counter in microseconds.
 It does not necessarily start at zero and may overrun after a while.
 It continues to count from zero then.

+.. cpp:function:: static u64 CTimer::GetClockTicks64 (void)

+	Returns the current value of the fine grained, consecutive system tick counter in microseconds.
+It does not necessarily start at zero, but does not wrap.

 .. c:macro:: CLOCKHZ

 	Frequency of the fine grained, consecutive system tick counter (1000000).